 I hope you’ve found this review useful.
 If you have any comments baby sleep or experiences you’d like to share, pop them in the comments below.
 I could talk baby sleep all day long!! x

+The Prince The Penguin Baby Soother was kindly gifted to us in exchange for an honest review.
 You can check out my other reviews of items in the Taf Toys range here: